aginies/virt-scenario/README.md

 # Example with securevm (Confidential Computing)

-virt-scenario currently only support setting Virtual Machine on AMD SEV or SEV-ES system.
+virt-scenario currently only support setting secure Virtual Machine on AMD SEV or SEV-ES system.
 For more information about SUSE and SEV please refer to [SLES AMD SEV](href="https://documentation.suse.com/sles/15-SP4/single-html/SLES-amd-sev/).

 ## Prepare  Your VM